 “I rush home from work, dash off to the supermarket, pick the kids up from practice, go home, and try to get dinner on the table.
 The arguing begins when I ask the kids to help out, and they start fighting with me.
 Any time I tell my oldest ‘no’ these days, she screams, ‘I hate you – you are the worst mother in the world!
 I wish I could live full-time with Dad!’
 I explode, then she runs out of the room, slamming her bedroom door.
 I’m so tired of playing out this scene night after night.”

-If you add to the mix a child with a learning disability, ADHD, or Oppositional Defiant Disorder, you can feel extreme exhaustion and isolation without a partner to step in when you are overwhelmed and at the end of your rope.
-Single parents simply do not have this luxury, because there isn’t anyone there to pick up the slack or give them a break.
+And if you have a child with a learning disability, ADHD, or Oppositional Defiant Disorder (ODD), you can feel isolated and hopeless without a partner to step in when you are overwhelmed and at the end of your rope.
+Single parents don’t have the luxury to take a break because there isn’t anyone to pick up the slack.

 So what does it take for a single parent to manage things successfully and raise resilient kids?